Boston Construction Accident Attorneys

-The Boston construction accident attorneys at the Law Offices of Jeffrey S. Glassman are dedicated to fighting for the rights of people injured on the job.
+The Boston construction accident attorneys at the Jeffrey Glassman Injury Lawyers are dedicated to fighting for the rights of people injured on the job.
 We refuse to be intimidated by the tactics of large corporations, their insurance companies or opposing attorneys, who try to prevent these business entities from being held accountable for their negligence.The Majority of Construction Fatalities Occur due to Four Types of Accidents

 While we refer to these incidents as "accidents," the reality is construction injuries are most often the result of negligence by a contractor, property owner, sub-contractor, equipment manufacturer, or other party, who fails to follow state and federal regulations.
 Often, the failure involves neglecting to provide adequate training, proper safety gear, or safe equipment on a jobsite.

 In many instances, contractors attempt to circumvent safety regulations in an effort to save time and money, but the reality is, contractors that follow safety protocols tend to be the most successful.
 This is especially true for new companies.
 Construction companies that fail in their first two years in business have injury rates that are more than two times higher than companies that succeed. .

 The Occupational Safety and Health Administration calls construction "a high hazard industry."
 This is because construction workers perform numerous tasks that expose them to a variety of on-the-job dangers, including falls from roofs and other high places, tools and equipment lacking guards and other protections, being struck by heavy machinery, and exposure to silica dust, asbestos and other toxic substances.